rhysmoggs/ms3-final-cocktails/README.md

 ## Features
 There are universal features that are present throughout The Cocktail Cabinet website.
 These feature are:
 - Responsive on all device sizes - from 320px upwards to larger desktops reaching 1200px and more.
-- Fully-responsive nav bar, with simple, obvious and clean lines and text.
+- Fully-responsive nav bar (including mobile nav bar)
-- The nav bar menu is mobile friendly, adusting automatically at specific breakpoints thanks to Materializecss's easy-to-use framework.
+- Mobile-friendly, adusting automatically at specific breakpoints thanks to Materializecss's easy-to-use framework and custom overriding style classes.
-- The Cocktail Cabinet brand logo/name is seen at all times whether tucked to the left, central on reduced screen-sizes or at the top of the mobile menu on smaller and mobile devices.
+- The Cocktail Cabinet logo/name is seen at all times whether tucked to the left, central on reduced screen-sizes or at the top of the mobile menu on smaller and mobile devices.
 This is vital for brand consistency and serves as a simple way of reminding the user of the website's name.
 The logo is clickable and always takes the user to The Cocktail Cabinet home page (home.html).
 - Clear and obvious navbar links to other pages within the website.
 - Fully responsible footer which matches the design and colour palette of the top navbar.
-- Social links in footer, linking to creator/website social links and provides ways to contact them.
+- Social links in footer, linking to the creators social links and provides ways to contact them.
 - Name of website along with copyright info in footer.
-- All clickable images, buttons, links etc have a hovering cursor/pointer to signify that that element can be interacted with.
+- All clickable images, buttons, links etc have a hovering cursor to signify that that element can be interacted with.
 The majority of these elements being visually promted either throgh a short zoom in/out animation, colour change or highlighting.
 - A Flash text appears at the top of the webpage whenever a user or admin completes a task - by either adding, editing or deleting information.
 They are informed of this.

 Here's a breakdown of all the design features on each of the main webpages within The Cocktail Cabinet website: